-For one month, I avoided my food sensitivities, eliminated processed sugar, and took a probiotic for candida with caprylic acid.
-Within a month, I was able to reduce my candida levels to a 3/6 instead of a 4/6, but I was still feeling bloated and had a long way to go.
+I avoided my food sensitivities for one month, eliminated processed sugar, and took a probiotic for candida with caprylic acid.
+Within a month, I reduced my candida levels to a 3/6 instead of a 4/6, but I was still feeling bloated and had a long way to go.

 At this point, I got tested for parasites using the bio-resonance machine.
 The results came back positive for five types of parasites.
 I had a travel history to Central and South America.

-Supplements I used for candida, parasites and healing SIBO naturally
+Supplements I used for candida, parasites and to heal SIBO naturally.

 I did a 6-week parasite cleanse using Paratrex from Global Healing Center, which contains: